 See the Northern Lights

-We couldn't miss off what is perhaps one of the most common of bucket list entries: seeing the Northern Lights.
+We couldn't miss off what is perhaps one of the most common of bucket list entries: seeing the Northern Lights in Sweden.
 Swedish Lapland is one of the best places in the world to see this surreal natural phenomenon that occurs in the depths of winter as particles hit the Earth's atmosphere to create bands of colour shimmering across the night sky.
 The lack of light pollution here is what makes Swedish Lapland such a good place to view the Northern Lights, and the remoteness makes the whole experience even more special.
 However, as much as we wish we had the power to control nature, there's never a guarantee of seeing the Northern Lights, even if you visit at supposedly prime time - this one's out of our hands.